-The Dove Lake loop track takes 2 hours is a great introductory walk that leaves right from the Dove Lake car park.
+The Dove Lak Circuit takes 2 hours is a great introductory walk that leaves right from the Dove Lake car park.
 The walk is best completed in a clockwise direction, passing under the shadow of Cradle Mountain through stands of ancient pines, past the iconic boat shed before returning to the starting point.

 - Hiking boots

 - Warm clothes (it’s been known to snow at any time of the year)

 - Map (available at the information centre)

 - Optional: GPS, Camera, Hiking poles